wrf/pdbcolor/README.md

     `sitewise_recode_constant_sites.py -a simion2017_97sp_401632pos_1719genes.fasta -l RAxML_perSiteLLs.simion2017_fullset.tab > RAxML_perSiteLLs.simion2017_fullset_const_recoded.tab`

 3) Split the supermatrix into taxa [with this script](https://github.com/wrf/supermatrix/blob/master/split_supermatrix_to_taxa.py), where a fasta file is generated for each taxon and each protein gets a unique name based on the partition.
+Any gaps will need to be removed from the split alignments.

     `split_supermatrix_to_taxa.py -a simion2017_97sp_401632pos_1719genes.fasta.gz -p simion2017_partitions.txt -d simion2017_taxa`